msft-davidlee/az-apim/README.md

 | JWT_CONFIG_APP_ID | App Id which is the Client Id of the application registration you have created. |
 | JWT_CONFIG_TENANT_ID | Tenant Id of the AAD instance the application is created in. |

-# Interactive Demo(s)
+# Use cases
-Once you have your APIM created, you can go through the following steps to configure your APIM instance.
+Once you have your APIM created, you can go through the following use cases to configure your APIM instance.

-## Self-Hosted Gateway Demo
+## Self-Hosted Gateway for On Prem services
 Shows how we can use APIM as the frontend for an internal application hosted "on premise".

 1. cd into the src/Demo folder